ptichko/Two-Layer-Network-with-Hebbian-Learning/README.md

-The output of the model is set to display oscillator amplitudes, the auditory-vestibular inputs in the time domain, and the connection matrix of the neural network, among other figures.
+The output of the model is set to display oscillator amplitudes, the auditory-vestibular inputs in the time domain, and the connection matrix of the auditory network, among other figures.
 To capture the average oscillatory activity in the model during training, resonsant responses are also calculated and plotted at the end of the simulation.
-For example, below, we see the resonsant responses in the auditory network of a model that was trained on both the unaccented rhythm and duple-rate vestibular training.
+As an example, below are the resonsant responses in the auditory network of a model that was trained on both the unaccented rhythm and duple-rate vestibular training.
 Note the large resonant responses that emerged at 1.5 Hz–the frequency of duple-rate vestibular input: